-Where it has been identified that SHINE Multi Academy Trust has made an administrative error in the processing of an application for a school place and it is established that another child has been disadvantaged by this error the place may be withdrawn.
+Where it has been identified that an administrative error has been made in the processing of an application for a school place and it is established that this error has disadvantaged another child the place may be withdrawn.
 If it is established that no other child has been disadvantaged, the allocation will remain.

 Applicants are responsible for the accuracy of all and any information which they submit.
-SHINE Multi Academy Trust takes no responsibility for incorrect information submitted as part of the application (i.e. failure to mention a sibling(s) or provide supporting evidence).
+ONE Academy Trust takes no responsibility for incorrect information submitted as part of the application (i.e. failure to mention a sibling(s) or provide supporting evidence).